 - You can stream a Zoom webinar or meeting live on Facebook or YouTube along with captions.
 This allows your viewers to watch the live captions on both Facebook and YouTube, but note that captions can only be turned on/off in Zoom.
 More information is available in Zoom's Facebook Live and YouTube Live tutorials.

 - When sending the Zoom stream to YouTube Live, note that the live captions will also be displayed and recorded in YouTube.
 Live streams will typically present some delays when compared to the original audio source, and so this can cause captions to also present some delays in YouTube.
 So, if you prefer not to have the captions show in the YouTube video, you can request to have the live captions delivered via StreamText only.

-- Live captions can be recorded along with the video in Zoom, if captions are available in the Zoom meeting room and if the video is being recorded to the Cloud.
-If the meeting is being recorded locally instead (i.e., to the computer), then captions will not be recorded in the video.
+- Live captions can be recorded along with the video in Zoom, if captions are available in the Zoom meeting room, and you are recording the event to the cloud, and have the Save Captions option enabled (under Account Management -> Account Settings -> In Meeting (Advanced)), prior to the beginning of the session.
+Zoom will then generate a .vtt caption file for you, along with the video.

 - More information about providing Live Captioning for Zoom sessions is available in Zoom's Getting started with closed captioning tutorial.